jas6zhang/jas6zhang/README.md

 <img alt="Coder"  width = 35% padding = "5px" margin-left = "10px" src="https://user-images.githubusercontent.com/65873016/156272393-0646880b-10d3-459b-b222-aaf374b5fb6d.gif" align="right"/>
 </div>

-I'm currently a <strong>Computer Science</strong> student @ the University of Waterloo.
+I'm currently a 4th year <strong>Computer Science</strong> student @ the University of Waterloo.
+- 💬 Currently seeking <strong>Winter and Summer 2024 internships</strong>.

 - 🌱 I'm always looking to work on new exciting, impact-driven projects as a software developer.

 - ⭐️ Fun fact: I play competitive Pokemon!
 Always down for some friendly trainer battles!

-- ⬇️ Feel free to check out my repositories below
+- ⬇️ Don't be shy to check out some of my repositories below.

-💬 Currently seeking <strong>Winter and Summer 2024 internships</strong>.

 Feel free to reach out to me about my experiences, and anything to do with tech.
 I'm always open to new friends and coffee chats, let's connect!

 #### You can find out more about me at https://jas6zhang.github.io/